-I appreciate the arguments against the use of COVID-status certification, but I believe that certification can be a valuable tool in helping to manage the spread of COVID-19.
+I appreciate the arguments against the use of COVID-status certification, but I believe that certification is a valuable tool in helping to manage the spread of COVID-19.

-I also appreciate the argument about civil liberties and the use of COVID-status certification, but the Government has been clear that it is not mandating the use of certification in any setting at this point.
-It is instead encouraging use of the NHS COVID Pass in certain venues.
+I appreciate the argument about civil liberties and the use of COVID-status certification, but the Government has only mandated certification in certain venues and a negative lateral flow test will remain sufficient proof.
 I want to take back our freedoms, as we all do, and I believe that use of the NHS COVID Pass in higher risk settings is a socially responsible approach.

 The NHS COVID Pass allows people to safely and securely demonstrate their COVID-19 status through vaccination or a negative lateral flow test.
 I fully appreciate that those who are vaccinated can still be infected and may still transmit COVID-19 to others but I believe the vaccination plays an important role in slowing the spread of the virus.
 This is particularly the case in settings where large numbers of people are likely to gather for prolonged periods.

 Overall, I believe that the balanced and proportionate measures outlined in ‘Plan B’, including COVID-status certification, will allow us to protect ourselves and our loved ones this winter – and to reduce the pressures on our NHS.
 They will ensure we take control of our response and stay a step ahead of the virus as we continue to rollout booster doses and strengthen our defences.